pikapods/docs.pikapods.com/manage/custom-domains.md

 description: Learn about using custom domains, common errors, and frequently asked questions.
 ---

+# Custom Domains

+If you already own a domain, you can use it with your pod in an instant.
+So it will be reachable as e.g. `status.my-domain.com` or `my-domain.com`.

+If you don't have a domain yet, it's also easy to register one.
+[Domaintyper](https://domaintyper.com/) is a good starting point to find available domains.
+To compare prices, we like [TLDes](https://tldes.com/cheapest-domains). (no affiliation)

-## Using custom domains
+## Using Custom Domains

-If you already pay for your own domain, you can map a sub- or root domain to your pod.
-So your pod will be reachable as e.g. `status.my-domain.com` or `my-domain.com`.
-This is done by adding a `CNAME` or `ALIAS` record and setting your pod's pikapod.net domain as target.
-We will also apply for a SSL certificate for this domain.
-So it can take a few minutes before the pod is reachable from the new domain.
+To use your own domain, you need to add a `CNAME` or `ALIAS` record and set your pod's `pikapod.net` domain as target.

+> We will also apply for a free SSL certificate for each mapped domain.
+This ensures all data going to your pod is encrypted.
+It can take a few minutes before the pod is reachable from the new domain.
+You may see an error before this.

 Steps to use a custom domain:

 1. Open _Pod Settings_ and then the _Domain_ tab.
 2. Enable _Custom Domain_.
 Take note of your pod's `xxx-yyy.pikapod.net` subdomain